Frankfurt: European Central Bank

 The European Central Bank (Europäische Zentralbank) is one of the world's most important central banks with a balance sheet total of around 7 trillion.
 The ECB sets monetary policy for the Eurozone, consisting of 19 EU member states that have adopted the Euro (€) as their common currency.
 From 1998 the ECB Headquarters have been located in Frankfurt, first in the Eurotower at Willy-Brandt-Platz and in two other nearby high-rises.
 The new Seat of the European Central Bank in the Ostend district, consisting of the former wholesale market hall (Großmarkthalle) and a newly built 185-meter skyscraper, was completed in late 2014.
 The new building complex was designed to accommodate up to 2,300 ECB personnel.
 The location is a few kilometers away from downtown and borders an industrial area as well as the Osthafen (East Harbor), It was primarily chosen because of its large premises which allows the ECB to install security arrangements without high fences.

 The city honors the importance of the ECB by officially using the slogan "The City of the Euro" since 1998.

 Deutsche Bundesbank

 The Deutsche Bundesbank (German Federal Bank), located in Ginnheim, was established in 1957 as the central bank for the Federal Republic of Germany.
 Until the euro (€) was introduced in 1999, the Deutsche Bundesbank was responsible for the monetary policy of Germany and for the German currency, the Deutsche Mark (DM).
 The Bundesbank was greatly respected for its control of inflation through the second half of the 20th century.
 Today the Bundesbank is an integral part of the European System of Central Banks (ESCB) which is formed by all 27 EU member states.
-Its bilance sheet total is around 2,7 trillion, making it the 4th biggest central bank.
+Its balance sheet total is around 2,7 trillion, making it the 4th biggest central bank.